Professor Ralph-Christopher Bayer

 * Diplom Volkswirt (comparable to MA Economics), 1997, University of Cologne, ranked first for the year

 Prof Bayer's research focuses on behavioural economics, experimental economics and game theory.
-Dr. Bayer is particularly interested in explaining why humans' behaviour regularly deviates from what standard game theory predicts.
+Priof Bayer is particularly interested in explaining why humans' behaviour regularly deviates from what standard game theory predicts.
 His experimental studies focus on limited cognitive abilities, social preferences and reciprocity.
-In more traditional work Dr Bayer has worked extensively on topics related to tax evasion of individuals and firms and on questions related to market structure and conduct.
+In more traditional work Prof Bayer has worked extensively on topics related to tax evasion of individuals and firms and on questions related to market structure and conduct.

-Dr Bayer currently is the principal investigator of two ARC Discovery Projects.
-One project is aiming at designing methods and procedures for an effective and efficient coporate tax enforcement, while the other project (together with Paul Pezanis-Christou) researches efficient ways to sell multiple objects in acutions.
+Prof Bayer currently is the principal investigator of two ARC Discovery Projects.
+One project is aiming at designing methods and procedures for an effective and efficient coporate tax enforcement, while the other project (together with Paul Pezanis-Christou) researches efficient ways to sell multiple objects in auctions.